lorikrell/gamerchic/blog/2021-12-03-in-the-stacks.md

 *I planned to leave after meeting with Professor Andrews.
 He claims a breakthrough on the Merlyn passage, and asked for an additional night.
 Not entirely sure what this may mean, especially with the coincidental request by Montrose for a vital discussion.
 My curiosity got the better of me, and I came face to face with the Giovanni.
 I knew he was here, not the first or last face I wanted to see.
 If he receives word from Italy, I may find myself in need of another burned boon else feel the rays of morning.*

 *Yet, nothing of destruction has fallen, instead a most promising piece of blackmail trivia.
 Rothstein broke the masquerade, dashed the blind eye, and tossed aside family rule.
 He welcomed mortals into a den of kindred and assembled enemies of soul and bond as equals.
 I could scarce believe my eyes, yet Montrose nodded.
-I the only one in the backroom bar that could spy his face from obscurity.
+And I was the only one in the backroom bar that could spy his face from obscurity.
 Monstrose was, for lack of a better word, dead serious.*

 His eyes roamed the living around him, a fang pricking with disquieted annoyance into his lip.
 Hunger tugged.
 His pen scribbled across another thought. *I need to tuck this away, not bring it up to Benedic or Rainier.
 The last anyone needs are justicars and additions to the Red List.
 I'm in enough ledgers.*